 The habanero spice really adds to this jerky.
 My lips have a little burn and my face is flush as I type this.
 You guessed it, I am writing while eating this Habanero Tabasco jerky!

 Another technique I used in this recipe is adding smoked paprika instead of liquid smoke.
 Seeing as I do not use cure in 60% of my recipes, the jerky is normally missing that red tint that makes commercial jerky so appealing to the eye.
-Well, using smoked paprika will give your jerky a smokey flavor and a little color for aesthetic reasons.
+Well, using smoked paprika will give your jerky a smoky flavor and a little color for aesthetic reasons.

 I used a Beef Top Round thinly sliced for this recipe.
 My local super market had 1lb already sliced top round just ready to be made into jerky.
 As you know, I normally only make 1 pound of jerky when using a new recipe.
 This way I don’t waste a bunch of meat if the recipe turns out bad.
 Knowing what I know now, I should have made 5lbs!